MPO-Group/MPO/doc/mpo_api.md

      `mpo --format=pretty get ontology/term/$term_id/vocabulary`

 * Data objects.
-  Dataobjects has both their own entry as well as references to them in workflows known as instances.
+  Dataobjects have both their own entry as well as references to them in workflows known as instances.
 Given one, the other can be retrieved.
 It can be easy to get confused about them, though.